Enumerated Classes with Associated Data in Kotlin

 Enumerated classes to implement interfaces

-The interfaces are a type of mechanism that we have in the classes as we discussed in a previous entry that we talked about the types of the classes; the interfaces are also available in the enumerations and we can use them in the following way:
+Interfaces are a type of mechanism we have in classes, as we discussed in a previous post about class types; interfaces are also available in enumerations and we can use them as follows:

 interface Interes {